top of page

 1. Netflix asked the “what if” questions regarding movie delivery.
 They believed people wanted more convenience of home delivery (whether mail or streaming),

 2. Netflix was willing to unlearn the current movie delivery model, though, one could argue they didn’t have much to unlearn at the time.
 Whereas, Blockbuster was unable to unlearn its movie delivery model.
-They had substantial investment (i.e., inertia) in their bricks and mortar delivery model.
+They had substantial investment (i.e., inertia) in their bricks-and-mortar delivery model.

 "Neither RedBox nor Netflix are even on the radar screen in terms of competition,"